-It's tempting to spend $40 on a pair of pants from a cheap store.
+It's tempting to spend $40 on a pair of pants from a fast fashion store.
 Don't do it.
 Why?
 Because those pants will cost you too much money.
 Let me explain...

 Buying cheaply is buying disposable clothing.
 In our commitment to slow fashion we are challenging you to buy better.